 I grabbed my purse, shoved the book inside, and hustled for the door before I missed my stop.
 I got out a second before the door closed and sighed with relief.
 Clutching my purse to me, I headed up the stairs.
 It was still pouring, if not harder than when I got out of work.

-I ran the two blocks to my apartment, in heels.
+I ran the two blocks to my apartment.
 When I got in, I was completely drenched.
 My shoes squeaked and clacked against the tile as I walked up the stairs to my apartment.
 It reminded me of being a kid and squeaking on purpose just to see who I could piss off.
 Now it only embarrassed me.
 I hoped I didn't wake anyone up this late.

-I recognized a few words.
-Man… Run… Woman...
-Love… I sneered down at the book.
+I flipped the first few pages.
+The words that I could almost understand: Man… Running…House… I flipped the next page, my eyes skimming over words and wondering if even Google would know how to translate this language.
+The "almost English" words stood out to me; Snow…Woman...
+A few more pages in; King…Delbrook …Love… Suddenly I sneered down at the book.
 Another romance!
-I closed it deciding it was high time I stopped reading crap like that.
+I snapped it shut, knowing it was high time I stopped reading crap like that.
 After I set the book aside, I went to put my cup in the sink.
 A yawn tore up my throat and out my mouth.
-Work had been grueling.
-It was well past my bedtime.
+Work had been grueling and it was well past my bedtime.

 I shuffled into the living room and to my lamp.
 I picked up the book and shook my head.
 Why'd it have to be a romance?
-My hand felt around for the lamp switch.
+My fingers felt around for the lamp switch.
 At that very moment, a powerful wind blew through my blinds and the rain entered.

 What were the chances that I'd be electrocuted?
 Who knows?
 Slim to none in my book.
-Maybe fate was cruel or maybe it was just a freak accident, either way, my lamp short-circuited, catching me.
+Maybe fate was cruel or maybe it was just a freak accident, either way, my lamp short-circuited, catching me in the crossfire.
 The vibrations raced from my fingertips to my whole hand, engulfing my arm, traveling fast.
 Before I knew it, my hairs stood on end and the rain continued to blow.
 I couldn't find the strength to let go.
 I couldn't even find the muscles that controlled my fingers.